prismmodelchecker/prism-api/README.md

 The script also takes care of an issue with recent Macs where ``DYLD_LIBRARY_PATH`` is not read when the ``java`` binary is a symlink.

+There is also a ``run-cygwin`` script in the ``bin`` directory for use on Cygwin under Windows.
+This needs a different format for the classpath and environment variables.

 ## Versioning